LOST-STATS/lost-stats.github.io/Data_Manipulation/collapse_a_data_set.md

 nav_order: 1
 ---

-# Determine the Observation Level of a Data Set
+# Collapse a Data Set

 The *observation level* of a data set is the set of case-identifying variables which, in combination, uniquely identify every row of the data set.
 For example, in the data set